9 steps to buy a car online

 Once you’ve agreed on a price with a few dealerships, negotiate the trade-in value and financing.
 Simply ask the dealer for the best offer for your trade.

-You also can mention AutoTrader.com’s trade-in value at participating dealerships.
-Once you receive quotes for your trade, compare them and choose whether you’ll accept a dealer’s trade-in offer, sell privately or accept an offer from a used-car dealer, such as CarMax.
+You can also mention AutoTrader.com’s trade-in value at participating dealerships.
+Once you receive quotes for your trade, compare them and choose if you’ll accept a dealer’s trade-in offer, sell privately or accept an offer from a used-car dealer, such as CarMax.

 8. Negotiate online